daichi-m/notification4J/README.md

 ### Cleaning up the expired notifications
 JNotify integrates with Quartz scheduler that runs a scheduled purge thread every 30minutes that scans the backend store and cleans up all expired and deleted notifications.
 No additional steps are required from the user to enable this.

+## LICENSE

+JNotify is licensed under MIT License.
+Please go through the [LICENSE](LICENSE) file to understand what it covers.